 Making Social Connections

 Despite all of the problems that gifted children face, they are also often delightful to be around, and can really shine in the right type of environment.
-Unfortunately, most school teachers simply don’t have the knowledge or resources to properly differentiate for a single student.
+Unfortunately, most school teachers simply do not have the right resources or training to identify these children and help them thrive.

 Gifted children need a positive school environment that allows them to work at their own pace.
 Being gifted in one area does not necessarily mean being gifted in others as well.

 For example, it is not unusual for a student who is several years ahead in math to be behind in reading.
 The opposite can also be true.

 At the Tenney School, we offer one-to-one classrooms, which allows us to completely personalize the education your child receives.
 This makes us the ideal school for gifted children, as well as children who simply don’t fit in the usual classroom.
 Contact us to learn more about how your child could thrive in our school.